-We all use WiFi on our Windows computers to access the Internet.
-But many a times, we run into different kind of issues pertaining to usage of WiFi.
-We have already seen how to fix poor WiFi performance, limited WiFi networks, WLAN AutoConfig service not starting, etc. Today, we are sharing with you, the way to fix the issue of WiFi getting disconnected after you resume from Sleep mode.
-If you’re connected to a WiFi network and you move your system into sleep mode, after waking up, the system loose the WiFi network connectivity.
+We all use Wi-Fi on our Windows 11/10 computers to access the Internet.
+But many times, we run into different kinds of issues about the usage of Wi-Fi.
+We have already seen how to fix poor Wi-Fi performance, limited Wi-Fi networks, WLAN AutoConfig service not starting, etc. Today, we are sharing with you the way to fix the issue of Wi-Fi getting disconnected after you resume from Sleep mode.
+If you’re connected to a Wi-Fi network, and you move your system into sleep mode, after waking up, the system loses the Wi-Fi network connectivity.

-In this scenario, after resuming from sleep, Windows 8 would show that WiFi connections are available but it doesn’t automatically reconnect or it doesn’t stays connected during sleep.
-This would affect your user experience, if you rely upon background processes running on your system like to downloading using Windows Store or Download Manager, etc. So if you’re getting frustrated with this problem, you can try these steps referenced from this wiki article:
+In this scenario, after resuming from sleep, Windows would show that Wi-Fi connections are available, but it doesn’t automatically reconnect, or it doesn’t stay connected during sleep.
+This will affect your user experience if you rely upon background processes running on your PC, like downloading using Windows Store or Download Manager, etc. So if you’re getting frustrated with this problem, you can try these steps referenced from this wiki article:

 1. Press Windows Key + R and type devmgmt.msc in the Run dialog box to open Device Manager.

-2. In the Device Manager window, expand Network Adapters and look for your WiFi driver, do a right click over it, select Properties.
+2. In the Device Manager window, expand Network Adapters and look for your Wi-Fi driver, do a right-click on it, select Properties.

-3. In the property sheet, switch to Power Management tab and uncheck the option Allow the computer to turn off this device to save power.
+3. In the property sheet, switch to the Power Management tab and uncheck the option.
+Allow the computer to turn off this device to save power.
 Click OK.

 You may now close Device Manager and restart the machine to get your issue fixed.